open-mmlab/mmdetection3d/docs/en/advanced_guides/datasets/kitti_det.md

 ## Testing and make a submission

-An example to test PointPillars on KITTI with 8 GPUs and generate a submission to the leaderboard.
 An example to test PointPillars on KITTI with 8 GPUs and generate a submission to the leaderboard is as follows:

 - First, you need to modify the `test_evaluator` dict in your config file to add `pklfile_prefix` and `submission_prefix`, just like: